 Compensation range

 Please note that these are general guidelines, and specific compensation amounts may vary depending on individual case details.
-Consultation with a solicitor is advised for precise guidance.
+Consultation with a foot injury claim solicitor is advised for precise guidance.

 Our team

-Our dedicated team has a collective experience of over 30 years, and we are ready to advise and assist you with your building site accident claim.
-Our team can guide you through the PIAB application and advise on the best course of action to take, to ensure you are awarded the fairest compensation for your individual case.
+Our dedicated team at Coleman Legal LLP has over 30 years of collective experience and is ready to assist you with your foot injury claim.
+We are committed to guiding you through the foot injury claims process, including the PIAB application.
+We will provide professional advice on the best action to ensure you receive the fairest compensation for your injury.

 Coleman Legal LLP